oracle-livelabs/goldengate/ogg-json/remote-desktop/remote-desktop.md

     ![Click clipboard](./images/novnc-clipboard-1.png " ")

-2. Copy text from your local machine, and then paste it into the Clipboard in noVNC
+2. Copy text from your local machine, and then paste it into the Clipboard in noVNC.

     ![Copy text](./images/novnc-clipboard-2.png " ")